Are you facing criminal charges?

 Police have to follow legal procedures when they obtain evidence against someone, particularly in drug, drink driving, assault and sexual assault cases.

 If the evidence the prosecution plans to submit against you is faulty, your lawyer may be able to apply for the charges to be withdrawn.

 Some situations where this may apply include drink driving charges where breath testing took place more than two hours after you last drove, and drug charges where police didn’t follow proper procedure when searching you, or your premises or vehicle.

 Your lawyer will be able to tell you whether or not the evidence against you is allowable and if it isn’t, there is a good chance they may be able to have the charges against you withdrawn.

 Where the evidence against you is weak

 If the evidence against you is weak – including when it’s your word against another’s – your lawyer can write to the prosecution and point out the weakness and request to have the charges against you withdrawn.

 If the prosecution still wants to proceed, your lawyer can make sure the problems with their case are pointed out in court, which can help you get an outcome in your favour.

 Your lawyer can also make sure that any evidence against you is accurate, and statements are worded accurately, so they don’t mislead the magistrate or judge.

-Although a section 10 dismissals and conditional release orders isn’t a withdrawal of charges, by getting a section 10 dismissal or conditional release order you won’t have a criminal conviction recorded against you, and you won’t face any penalties.
+Although a section 10 dismissals and conditional release orders are not withdrawal of charges, by getting a section 10 dismissal or conditional release order you won’t have a criminal conviction recorded against you, and you won’t face any penalties.